Modeling and Decoupling Systemic Risk: Real data applications

 In this section, we consider modeling intra-day maxima of 5-minute negative log-returns of Bitcoin trading.
 We convert 1-minute BTC/USD exchange rates to 5-minute frequency time series and obtain daily maxima of negative log-returns $Q_t$.
 The exchange rate series we employ is available on Kaggle and includes observations from October 8, 2015, to April 9, 2020.
 The length of the series $\{Q_t\}$ is 1609.

 We fit the model to the intra-day maxima 5-minute negative log-returns series.
 Estimated parameters and their standard deviations are shown in Table \ref{table17}.
-The estimated autoregressive parameters $\hat{\beta}_1$ for $\{\sigma_t\}$ and $\hat{\delta}_1$ for $\{\alpha_{2t}\}$ are close to 1, showing strong persistence of the scale $\{\sigma_t\}$ and endopathic tail risk index $\{\alpha_{2t}\}$ series; while the autoregressive parameter $\hat{\gamma}_1$ for $\{\alpha_{1t}\}$ is 0.4, indicating a less persistence of exopathic tail risk index $\{\alpha_{1t}\}$ series.
+The estimated autoregressive parameters $\hat{\beta}_1$ for $\{\sigma_t\}$ and $\hat{\delta}_1$ for $\{\alpha_{2t}\}$ are close to 1, showing strong persistence of the scale $\{\sigma_t\}$ and exopathic tail risk index $\{\alpha_{2t}\}$ series; while the autoregressive parameter $\hat{\gamma}_1$ for $\{\alpha_{1t}\}$ is 0.416, indicating a less persistence of exopathic tail risk index $\{\alpha_{1t}\}$ series.

 The estimated tail indices $\{\hat{\alpha}_{1t}\}$ and $\{\hat{\alpha}_{2t}\}$ are plotted in Figure \ref{fig9}.
-The range of estimated tail index for endopathic risk is $[3.25, 276.25]$, while the one for exopathic risk is $[5.15, 14.15]$.
-The fluctuation range of the tail index corresponding to exopathic risk in Bitcoin trading is similar to that of the S\&P 500.
+The range of estimated tail index for endopathic risk is $[2.97, 206.97]$, while the one for exopathic risk is $[5.47, 13.06]$.
 Obviously, when the extreme events appear, two tail indices both tend to decrease, reflecting an increase in risk.
 Moreover, we can see that endopathic risks are more volatile than exopathic risks, especially when extreme events occur.
 Exopathic risks dominate the cryptocurrency market price fluctuations under normal market conditions, while under turbulent market conditions, endopathic risks dominate.
 This is consistent with our empirical understanding of the market.
 The internal transaction risk of the Bitcoin market leads to a large range of price changes, and external shocks have a relatively small impact on Bitcoin trading.
 However, for the stock market, the risks brought by its internal trading are relatively stable, and the stock price changes are more susceptible to the impact of external shocks.

 The estimated scale parameter $\{\hat{\sigma}_t\}$ is showed in Figure \ref{fig10}.
 Comparing Figures \ref{fig4} and \ref{fig10}, we see that the scale parameters in maxima of maxima in Bitcoin returns are 5-10 times larger than those in GE stock price changes, which shows a clear pattern that Bitcoin returns are much more volatile than GE returns in terms of high-frequency trading.
 The competing patterns of the endopathic risks and the exopathic risks from the stock markets are different from those in the Bitcoin markets, i.e., they have reversed relationship.